 My stomach hadn’t recovered yet after the food-poisoning with camel meat I had eaten in N’Kob two days before.
-I was somatizing within normal parameters although I had added the excitement of embarking on a camel trek through the desert to my previous food-poisoning.
+I was somatizing within normal parameters even though I had added the excitement of embarking on a camel trek through the desert to my previous food-poisoning.
 Still, I would have to pass through many unknowns.
-A Moroccan guide whom I had never met before, us in the wilderness of the desert.
-Excessive heat, maybe reaching 40 Celsius degrees during the day, in the middle of October.
-My not-so-good physical condition after eating mainly water and mint tea for two days.
-BUT, with a profound intention to fulfill my dream at all costs – traveling by camels in the Sahara Desert for several days.
-When you have a dream, it pulls you ahead, even if you’d crawl on all fours.
+A Moroccan guide whom I had never met before, just the two of us in the wilderness of the desert.
+Excessive heat, reaching maybe 40 Celsius degrees during the day, in the middle of October.
+My not-so-good physical condition after ‘eating ‘ mainly water and mint tea for two days.
+BUT, I had a profound motivation to fulfill my dreams at all costs – traveling by camels in the Sahara Desert for several days.
+When you have a dream, you do everything you can, even if you’d crawl on all fours.

 We turned left from the main asphalt road and drove a few hundred meters into an arid, deserted area of the National Park d’Iriqui.
-Two camels and their caregiver, Lahssen, were patiently waiting for us in the shade of a tree.
+Two camels and their caregiver, Lahssen, were patiently waiting for us in the shade of a fierce tree.
 It was part of the desert-life’s ritual to wait for hours under a lonely tree.
 Obviously, it was the only tree from that area.
-There was nothing else around us – just that tree and many rocks.
+There was nothing else around us – just that tree, many rocks, and dry soil.

-We downloaded all the luggage from the jeep and piled them up in the shade of the tree.
+We downloaded all our luggage from the jeep and piled it up in the shade of the tree.
 We loaded the camels at maximum with food supplies for four days.
 Including tents, mats, gas tanks, portable stove, and plenty of bottled water.
 All this stuff magically fitted within four big twig baskets, arranged on both sides of the camel’s humps.
 A large casserole with eggs was strategically tied up just on top of everything.
-Eventually, we had a late lunch on a mat under the acacia tree (roast chicken, fried potatoes, and coca-cola), then we set off for our journey.
-We had to cross the vast Faija Plateau and climb up in the Jbel Bani Mountains.
+Eventually, we had late lunch on a mat under the acacia tree (roast chicken, fried potatoes, and coca-cola), then we set off for our journey.
+At first, we had to cross the vast Faija Plateau and climb up in the Jbel Bani Mountains.

 The Faija Plateau lay at the foot of the Jbel Bani Mountains – small mountains with a rocky terrain and an arid scenery.
 We reached the foot of the mountain after half an hour of walk and then started to hike up.
-The footpath snaked from a contour line to another one, between large, black boulders, hard to overcome.
+The footpath snaked between large, black boulders, hard to overtake.
 We hiked up for approximately one hour until we reached the Oum Laachar Pass.
-The heat was overwhelming.
+The heat was overwhelming and unbearable.
 At 40 Celsius degrees, warm water didn’t quench my thirst at all.
-Lahssen and the camels followed us, but eventually, they overtook us.
-On long distances, camels walk faster than a human being, even if they are super-laden, they don’t need a break.
+Lahssen and the camels followed us but eventually, they overtook us.
+On long distances, camels walk faster than a human being even though they are super-laden, they don’t need a break.
 The sun stood just above our heads.
 I was sweating as if I were under a shower.
 And I still felt something like a big lump in my stomach.

 From the Oum Laachar Pass, we easily descended on the other side of the Jbel Bani Mountains, then rode the camels along the Oued Lemhasser Valley.
-The concentration required to ride on top of a camel reconnected me to another world.
+I had to better concentrate to ride on top of a camel and this reconnected me to another world.
 All of a sudden, my stomach problems disappeared right away.
-From the saddle of the camel, I saw the desert spanning in front of me, while we were immersing into its dimensionless immensity.
+From the top of the saddle, I saw the desert spanning in front of me, while we were immersing into its dimensionless immensity.
 We descended for half an hour down to a well where we set up our camp at dusk.

 Lahssen and Mohamed gave water to the camels.
-Then they tied their feet and let them free to graze dried plants.
+Then they tied the camel’s feet and let them free to graze dried plants.
 After that, they pitched a large kitchen tent with Berber decorations and started to cook on a gas stove.
 I pitched my little tent nearby, without anchoring it.
-With Meryem’s help, I took out water from the nearby well with a pulley and a leather bag.
-In the evening, we all gathered and drank the customary mint tea, and then we had the traditional tajine (with lamb meat preserved in brine).
+With Meriem’s help, I took out water from the nearby well with a pulley and a leather bag.
+In the evening, we all gathered inside the big tent and drank the customary mint tea.
+Then, we had the traditional tajine cooked with delicious lamb meat preserved in brine.
 During the night, a strong wind blew with power and I had to wake up and anchor my tent.
-That moment I heard Mohamed who whispered his evening prayers while facing the direction of Mecca.
+At that moment, I heard Mohamed who whispered his evening prayers while facing the direction of Mecca.